Q: I know Loras is a residential campus. What is the residency requirement?

 Q: Where can I do my laundry?

 All traditional residence halls provide an in-building laundry facility.
-Each student is given a laundry card upon move-in and can load money via cash or credit onto your card.
 There are energy-efficient washers and dryers.
-It costs $1 per load.
 You provide the laundry detergent and other supplies.
-Off-campus laundry facilities are only one block up and one block down the street.
+Off-campus laundry facilities are only one block away.

 Q: What size are the beds in the residence halls?